 If your website redesign doesn’t include a million meetings, focus groups, planning workshops, and brainstorming sessions, you’re probably not doing it right.
 Having a space that your project team controls is convenient and less stressful!
 Shared space where the team can come together leads to better communication.

 Good luck if you are planning for, or midstream on, a website redesign.
-Here are a few other posts from my past about getting started and staying focused on the right stuff:

 [This post first appeared as a guest post on Chris Syme’s blog.]